AbbaMuxidiin/Excel_Project/Screenshot/README.md

 Withdrawal Rate

-Dashboard-ka ka dhig mid si buuxda ugu xiran Pivot Tables iyo Slicers.
+Ensure all Pivot Tables and Pivot Charts are connected to the appropriate Slicers.

+Refresh all Pivot Tables after data cleaning.

 🏁 Conclusion

-Mashruucani waa Student Enrollment Analytics Dashboard oo lagu isticmaalo Excel si loo fahmo enrollment-ka ardayda, study mode, gender, programs, enrollment status iyo tuition revenue.

-Waxa ugu muhiimsan ee mashruucu muujinayo waa in data cleaning uu yahay tallaabo muhiim ah ka hor inta aan la sameyn Pivot Tables iyo Dashboard.
-Marka values-ka khaldan, blanks, duplicates iyo date errors la saxo, dashboard-ku wuxuu bixin karaa analysis ka sax badan oo loogu adeegsan karo go'aan qaadashada maamulka waxbarashada.
+This project is a Student Enrollment Management & Analytics Dashboard built in Microsoft Excel.

+It demonstrates how raw student data can be cleaned, analyzed, and transformed into meaningful business and academic insights using Pivot Tables, Pivot Charts, KPIs, and interactive Slicers.

+The project highlights important enrollment metrics such as student count, enrollment status, study mode, gender, program distribution, tuition revenue, and enrollment trends.

+The analysis also demonstrates the importance of data cleaning and data quality before building a final dashboard.
+Correcting missing values, duplicate records, inconsistent categories, and invalid dates will make the final analysis more accurate and reliable.

-👨‍💻 Project Type
+👨‍💻 Project Information

-Microsoft Excel -- Data Cleaning, Pivot Tables, Pivot Charts & Dashboard
+Project Type: Microsoft Excel Data Analytics Project

-Topic: Student Enrollment Management & Analytics
+Project Topic: Student Enrollment Management & Analytics

+Main Tools: Microsoft Excel, Pivot Tables, Pivot Charts, Slicers, KPIs

-Status: Dashboard Completed --- Data Quality Improvements Recommended
+Project Status: Dashboard Completed — Data Quality Improvements Recommended